Acetaminophen and Autism & ADHD – What’s the Connection?

 New Science, New Warnings

-- A 2025 study found that children with acetaminophen biomarkers in their cord blood were over 3 times more likely to develop ADHD — and girls were 6 times more likely.
+- A 2025 study found children with acetaminophen biomarkers in cord blood were over 3 times more likely to develop ADHD; girls were 6 times more likely

-- A 2024 JAMA study confirmed a statistically significant rise in both autism and ADHD diagnoses linked to prenatal acetaminophen use.
+- A 2024 JAMA study found a statistically significant increase in autism and ADHD diagnoses linked to prenatal acetaminophen use

 What’s Happening In The Womb?

-Scientists believe acetaminophen may interfere with fetal brain development by:
+Scientists believe acetaminophen may affect fetal brain development in several ways:

-- Disrupting the endocannabinoid system, which is vital for brain growth
+- It may disrupt the endocannabinoid system, which is critical for brain growth

-Even at recommended doses, acetaminophen crosses the placenta—and may be doing more harm than we ever imagined.
-While it is known to cause liver toxicity at high doses, these findings suggest that even lower concentrations may pose risks to the developing brain.
+Even at recommended doses, acetaminophen crosses the placenta.
+While high doses are known to cause liver damage, these studies suggest that lower doses may still pose risks to the developing brain.

 Meet Our Acetaminophen Attorneys